d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         to inherit user-set hooks and modifications, but careful consideration is required to make sure `sweeprolog-mode' overrides all conflicting `prolog-mode' features.

-  Reflect buffer status in the mode line
-        It may be useful to indicate in the mode line whether the current `sweeprolog-mode' buffer has been loaded into the Prolog runtime and/or if its cross-reference data is up to date.

   Make predicate completion aware of module-qualification
         predicate completion should detect when the prefix it’s trying